 Just 35 miles east of Grand Junction, the slopes of Powderhorn are located 4,000 feet above the Grand Valley floor.

-Powderhorn combines wonderful skiing and snowboarding with breathtaking views in a friendly, personal atmosphere.
+This hometown resort combines wonderful skiing and snowboarding with breathtaking views in a friendly, personal atmosphere.
 The base elevation is 8,200 feet, with a vertical drop of 1,650 feet.
 Powderhorn prides itself on offering tremendous value for great winter and summer fun.

 If you’ve never been on skis or a snowboard, Powderhorn is an easy place to learn.
 Spend time with certified instructors who genuinely love to teach.
-The classes are small and kids younger than eight ski and play in their own area.
+The classes are small and kids younger than 8 ski and play in their own area.
 The kids won’t get lost, and the family friendly attitude makes it the ideal getaway for a day, a weekend or longer.
 This is a place with no crowds and no hassles.

+Want more?
 Read Fine Wine to Fossils, an itinerary of things to do in the area.